Ashwin7mak/qbui/ui/README.md

         # Start Dnsmasq automatically when the OS starts:
         sudo launchctl load /Library/LaunchDaemons/homebrew.mxcl.dnsmasq.plist

-Configure Dnsmasq: The configuration file lives at `/usr/local/etc/dnsmasq.c****onf` by default, so open this file in your favourite editor.mAdd or uncomment this line in config file:
+Configure Dnsmasq: The configuration file lives at `/usr/local/etc/dnsmasq.conf` by default, so open this file in your favourite editor.
+Add or uncomment this line in config file:

         address=/localhost/127.0.0.1